-Professional photography and or videography will set you back at least £1000.
+Professional photography or videography isn’t cheap.
 Nevertheless if you have the money I think it’s worth it.
 The argument that “The photo’s / video just sit in a drawer”, has some truth but occasionally you will want to look back an reminisce about your amazing wedding – and pictures really help.

 There was entertainment during the photographs